PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 The final remembered state at measure end includes all pitches from all staves and voices of that instrument.

 **Performance:**
-Sorting is only necessary when multiple voices exist.
-With a single voice, pitches are already in temporal order from timewalk.
-The implementation can optimize by skipping the sort when `(count all-pitch-tuples) <= 1` or when the instrument has only one voice.
+Two distinct code paths optimize for different scenarios:
+- **Single voice (0-1 voices)**: Uses `transduce` directly with zero allocation.
+Timewalk already yields pitches in temporal order for single-voice contexts.
+- **Multiple voices**: Requires collection and sorting by position since timewalk yields voice-by-voice.
+Uses `sequence` + `sort-by position` + `reduce`.
 Clojure's `sort-by` uses Java's TimSort (adaptive O(n) to O(n log n)).
-Even for instruments with multiple staves, typical measures contain 4-50 total pitches, making sorting overhead negligible when needed.
+Even for instruments with multiple staves, typical measures contain 4-50 total pitches, making sorting overhead negligible.

 **State threading:**
 State flows naturally through sequential measure processing.
 Each measure receives the previous measure's final state, processes it, and returns the new final state for the next measure.
 Timewalk's transducer efficiency ensures each pitch is visited exactly once per rendering pass.